OCCUPATION INFORMATION YOU NEED TO KNOW:

 Internationally educated dental hygienists must:

-1. Write and successfully achieve the required passing score on the National Dental Hygiene Certification Examination.
+3. Write and achieve the required passing score on the National Dental Hygiene Certification Examination (NDHCE).
+Before writing the exam, you are encouraged to complete one or more of the Prep Tests.

-• Successfully pass and achieve the required passing score on the National Dental Hygiene Certification Examination.
+1. Successfully achieve the required passing score on the National Dental Hygiene Certification Examination.

 Note: All applicants are evaluated on an individual basis.
 Applicants are encouraged to contact the College of Registered Dental Hygienists of Alberta for further information and an application form.